SarahSexton/azure-mobile-services-for-unity3d/AzureMobileServicesPlugin/README.md

 The solution is broken up into a few projects, with shared source.
 The following covers briefly to what they are, and how to build the project.

 **Bitrave.Azure.Editor**
 This is the Azure client for running inside the Unity Editor.
 It currently is synchronous, and doesn't have a full feature set.
-It's handy for testing against real data sets.
-The plan is to make it fully featured at some point.
+It's handy for testing against real data sets.The plan is to make it fully featured at some point.

 **RestSharp.Stub**
 This project is a stub to get around building out of Unity for Windows Phone 8.
 It can be deleted before deploying to the phone.